rashidwassan/today-i-learned/markdown/markdown.md

 ---
 # Lists
 ## Unordered List
-We can create an unordered list usign * in start.
+We can create an unordered list using * in start.
 * Item 1
 * Item 2
 * Item 3